 Stay informed, listen to public health messages from reliable sources like the NYC Department of Health or the CDC, and implement good personal and public health practices to prevent the spread of respiratory viruses.

 Avoid stigmatizing people who have recently traveled from any affected areas.
 There are a lot of things in social media and on the news that are not rooted in science and are offensive, demeaning, and racist.

-If you plan to go to a one-on-one interview, please follow these guidelines:
+If you plan to go to a one-on-one interview at an essential business, please follow these guidelines: